 I savor the days I can get into a flow state and complete my writing tasks in half the time, with fewer edits needed.
 Or, when the pitch ideas come so quickly I can’t write them down as fast as they pop into my brain.
 So, I’m working on harnessing this so I can shift into a flow state more often, more easily.

 This post is a bit more personal and outside the box than the usual here on Web Writing Advice, but I hope it inspires you to think about your own preparation for creative moments.
-If your answer is a blaring alarm clock with ample options to press snooze and copious amount of coffee, listen up.
+If your answer is a blaring alarm clock with ample options to press snooze and a copious amount of coffee, listen up.
 I have some ideas for you.

 In this post I’m going to share: